Mohammed Illias Sahadulla

 Mohammed Illias Sahadulla (born 4 June 1945) is an Indian physician and a developer of healthcare facilities in Kerala.
-He is the Founder Chairman & Managing Director of KIMS Healthcare Management Limited (also known as KIMS Group).
+He is the founder chairman and managing director of KIMS Healthcare Management Limited (also known as KIMS Group).

 Early life and education

 Mohammed Illias Sahadulla was born in 1945 in the Indian city of Thiruvananthapuram from the state of Kerala.
-He did his MBBS in 1968 and completed his MD in General Medicine in 1973 from Medical College Hospital, Trivandrum.
+He did his MBBS in 1968 and completed his MD in General Medicine in 1973 from Medical College Hospital, Thiruvananthapuram.
 Subsequently, he became a Fellow of Royal College of Physicians, Ireland and London in 1999 and 2006 respectively.
 He has also acquired MBA from University of Hull, UK.

 Career

-Sahadulla started his career as an assistant professor of Internal Medicine at Medical College Hospital, Calicut, Kerala and later worked as Registrar in General Medicine in Colchester and Dudley Road Hospital, Birmingham.
-In the year 1975, he joined the medical department of Saudi Arabian American Oil Company as a physician and held the position of Senior Consultant Physician for more than a decade.
+Sahadulla started his career as an assistant professor of Internal Medicine at Medical College Hospital, Kozhikode, Kerala and later worked as registrar in general medicine in Colchester and Dudley Road Hospital, Birmingham.
+In the year 1975, he joined the medical department of Saudi Arabian American Oil Company as a physician and held the position of senior consultant physician for more than a decade.